AnIdiotsGuide/discordjs-bot-guide/getting-started/the-long-version.md

 });
 ```

 > The variable `client` here is used an an example to represent the [&lt;Client&gt;](https://discord.js.org/#/docs/main/stable/class/Client) class.
-Some people call it `bot`, but you can technically it whatever you want.
+Some people call it `bot`, but you can technically call it whatever you want.
 I recommend sticking to `client` though!

 Ok let's just... actually get this guy to work, because this is literally **a functional bot**.
 So let's make it run!